 Are You in Danger of Losing Your Home?
 Here’s What to Do

-Is the economy improving?
-Despite what general trends may indicate, the only economic measure which really matters is how you’re doing personally.
+Are you losing your home?
 Since 2008, foreclosures have been an on-going issue for millions of Americans.
 Even today, many homeowners are still feeling the effects of the turbulent housing market.
 If you’re one of these homeowners, we’re here to help.

 What is a Short Sale?

+Losing your home does not have to be a horrible experience.
 A short sale is when you repay your home loan for less than the full, original amount.
 The actual amount is determined by the buyer, seller and lender.
 In order to sell short, you’ll need to prove hardship such as a massive change in finances or mandatory job relocation.

 While a short sale isn’t ideal, in most cases it’s a better alternative to foreclosure.
-If you’re falling behind on your mortgage payments, your first course of action should be to look how feasabile a short sale will be.
+If you’re falling behind on your mortgage payments, your first course of action should be to look how feasible a short sale will be.

 How can a Short Sale Affect Your Credit?